thriveweb/spacialstudio/content/pages/about.md

   To builders a designer can be an impediment to accurate pricing and build-ability.
 To many designers a builder can be stone wall.
 Spacial Studio was founded to break this wall through building experience, design ability and software knowledge.
-We fostered relationships to collaborate closely with builders to get your project in on price and on time.
+We foster relationships to collaborate closely with builders to get your project in on price and on time.
 Every one has a common goal.
 A successful, timely project.